sxflynn/SideprojectIdeaGenerator/README.md

-> ## 🚧 This project is under active development.
-Please consider contributing!
+> ## This project has ceased active development.
+PRs will still be accepted.

 # Side Project Idea Generator
 Helps software development students generate project ideas based on their skills and interests.
 The final version of this product will run on the following stack: